BDC Hamburger Icon

 • Understand your needs.
 Ensure you understand precisely how your company will use the vehicle, who will use it and how often it will be used.
 For example, if your team will use a vehicle for long drives, comfortable seats are a must.

-• Test drive vehicles.
-Test drive different vehicles to see how they handle and become familiar with their features, including safety features.
+• Test-drive vehicles.
+Get behind the wheel, and test-drive different vehicles to see how they handle and familiarize yourself with their features, including safety features.

 2. You buy a company car you can’t afford.

-Vehicles that are too large or include too many added features will cost more upfront as well as monthly, with higher insurance and fuel rates.
+Vehicles that are too large or include too many added features will cost more upfront and monthly as well as have higher insurance and fuel rates.

 Here’s how to avoid this mistake:

 • Understand what you’re getting.
-Read vehicle reviews written by other business owners to identify potential advantages and disadvantages.
+Read vehicle reviews from other business owners to identify potential advantages and disadvantages.

 • Determine insurance rates.
 Call your insurance company to preview rates for various vehicles.